jquast/ucs-detect/docs/intro.rst

 History
 -------

-- 2.3.5 (unreleased): Improve html reports with considerations about DA1 and VS15
+- 2.3.5 (unreleased): Improve html reports with considerations about DA1 and VS15, include
+  raw DA1 string value in yaml reports, add DA1 table to html results.

 - 2.3.4 (2026-06-12): Bugfix for python 3.6, only (typing).